-EVENTS OF THE WEEK. -A confisgration broke out on Sunday in Tokio, the chief city of Japan, and descellor of the exchequer, presented the budget in the house of commons Tuesday.
+EVENTS OF THE WEEK.

+-A conflagration broke out on Sunday troyed over 6,000 houses, the greater part of the city.
+The loss of life was very cellor of the exchequer, presented the budget in the house of commons Tuesday.
 Mr. Goschen said good fortune again permitted him to submit a budget showing a surplus of £1,067,000.
-In the last budget the estimate of expenditure was £99,264, The actual expenditures were £98,-928,000, leaving a surplus of £336,000.
+In the last budget the estimate of expenditure was £99,264 000.
+The actual expenditures were £98 928,000, leaving a surplus of £336,000.
 This was a remarkably small difference between the estimates and actual expenditures.
-The total estimates of expenditures during the last three years was £264,000,000.
-The total difference in the expenditures was only £137,000.
-Analyzing the revenue, takes the form of palming off upon the Mr. Goschen said that the customs produced £19,736,000, being £36,000 above the sum calculated upon.
+The total estimates of expenditures during the last three years was £264,000,000. total difference in the expenditures only £137,000.
+Analyzing the revenue, Mr. Goschen said that the customs produced £19,736,000, being £36,000 above the sum calculated upon.
 It was not alcohol that caused the increase this year, but tobacco.
-The revenue tax from tea was exceedingly satisfactory, yielding £34,000 ever the estimates.
+The revenue tax from tea was exceedingly satisfactory, yielding £34 000 over the estimates.
 Tobacco produced £9,953,000, being £418,000 above the previous year.
 All this, Mr. Goschen declared, proved that wages had not fallen and that there was still widely diffused prosperity among workingmen.
 The increase in the consumption of home spirits was greater in England than in Ireland or Scotland.
-Mr. Goschen estimated the revenue for the current financial year at £90,477,000, and the expenditure at £90,-253 000, leaving the small margin of £224, 000.
-Mr. Goscheu said he held himself responsible for the prudence of estimate.
+Mr. Goschen estimated the revenue for the current financial year at £90,477,000, and the expenditure at £90, 253,000, leaving the small margin of £224.
+000. Mr. Goscheu said he beld himself responsible for the prudence of estimate.
 The mighty river of national prosperity still remained broad and he trusted the various watersheds of national wealth would continue the stream undiminished in volume.